jematson/electric-tin-whistle/README.md

 # Electric Tin Whistle
 #### By Jenae Matson

 This repository assembles the code, stl files, and documentation to create an electric tin whistle.
-The electric tin whistle is a simple electric instrument that the [tin whistle](https://en.wikipedia.org/wiki/Tin_whistle), a simple woodwind instrument.
+The electric tin whistle is an electric instrument that mimics the [tin whistle](https://en.wikipedia.org/wiki/Tin_whistle), a simple woodwind instrument.
 This can be used as an education project to learn about programming an Arduino Nano, soldering, digital music synthesis, and how to use components such as a breath sensor and headphone jack.

 This project was created with a mini grant the T3 Makerspace at the University of Alaska Fairbanks.